Here are some resources that you may find of interest.

 Twesigye Jackson Karuri with Susan Urbanek Linville.
 (2010).
 The Price of Stones: Building a School for My Village.
 Penguin Group.

-If you are interested in learning more about the educational context of Central/South America/Caribbean:
+To learn more about the educational context of Central/South America/Caribbean:

 Kathryn Anderson-Levitt & Elsie Rockwell.
 (2017).
 Comparing Ethnographies: Local Studies of Education Across the Americas.
 AERA: Washington DC.